reddyapuru/docx2html5-responsive-converter/README.md

 You can now open the resulting HTML file in your browser.

 Customization
-Responsive Styling:
+Responsive Styling
 Modify the CSS within the responsive_head variable in the code to adjust fonts, spacing, and other styles as desired.

-Alt Text Extraction:
+Alt Text Extraction
 The tool extracts alt text from <wp:docPr> elements in the DOCX file.
 You can adjust the behavior in the extract_alt_text_from_docx function if necessary.

 Troubleshooting
-LibreOffice Not Found:
+LibreOffice Not Found
 Verify that the LIBREOFFICE_PATH variable is correctly set for your system.

-Conversion Failures:
+Conversion Failures
 Check the console output for error messages during conversion.
 Ensure that:

 The DOCX file is not corrupted.
 The LibreOffice CLI is functioning correctly in headless mode.
 Contributing
 Contributions are welcome!
 Feel free to fork this repository, improve the code, and open pull requests.
 For major changes, please open an issue first to discuss your ideas.

 License
 This project is licensed under the GNU General Public License v3.0.
 You are free to use, modify, and distribute this software under the terms of the GNU GPL v3.0.
 For more details, please see the LICENSE file or visit GNU GPL v3.0.

 Contact
-For questions, feedback, or support, please open an issue in this repository or contact the maintainer at [reddyapuru@gmail.com] or www.latest2all.com
+For questions, feedback, or support, please open an issue in this repository or contact the maintainer:
+📧 reddyapuru@gmail.com
+🌍 www.latest2all.com